mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 To customize it using CSS variables, you'll need to wrap your application with `Experimental_CssVarsProvider`.

 Play around with the demo below!
-We'd appreciate any feedback about this API, as it is still in development.

 {{"demo": "CssVariablesCustomization.js", "iframe": true }}